-Leclerc takes Azerbaijan sprint pole after crash
+Leclerc takes Azerbaijan sprint pole despite crash

 Last updated on .From the section Formula 1

-Ferrari's Charles Leclerc made it two pole positions in as many days by leading the new sprint shoot-out at the Azerbaijan Grand Prix.
+Ferrari's Charles Leclerc made it two pole positions in as many days by leading the new sprint shootout at the Azerbaijan Grand Prix.

-Leclerc took pole for Saturday's 'sprint' race despite crashing on his final lap of the new shortened qualifying session.
+Leclerc took pole for Saturday's sprint race despite crashing on his final lap of the shortened qualifying session.

-He beat Red Bull's Sergio Perez and Max Verstappen, with Mercedes driver George Russell in fourth place and Lewis Hamilton sixth behind Ferrari's Carlos Sainz.
+He beat Red Bull's Sergio Perez and Max Verstappen, with Mercedes driver George Russell in fourth and Lewis Hamilton sixth behind Ferrari's Carlos Sainz.

-Aston Martin's Fernando Alonso was eighth after issues with his DRS overtaking aid.
+Aston Martin's Fernando Alonso was eighth after issues with his DRS.

 - How to follow the Azerbaijan Grand Prix on the BBC